Hot Air Tool Troubleshooting: Weak Heat Output

 - Protect your hands and eyes from heat and melted plastic by wearing protective gloves and glasses, and holding the tool in a clamp.

 By routinely cleaning hot-air tool nozzles after every use, you can help to extend the life of the heating element.
 This will reduce unnecessary downtime, and save you money in ongoing maintenance and supply replenishment.

-If you’re still having pour heat output after cleaning the nozzle, please contact IHS for assistance.
+If you’re still having poor heat output after cleaning the nozzle, please contact IHS for assistance.

 - Robert Heater